Glossary & Catalog Definitions

 Major (undergraduate): An extensive program of study in a designated subject area.

 Master's Degree: An approved academic award given as a mark of proficiency in scholarship and for the satisfactory completion of an instructional program requiring at least one but not more than two years of full-time equivalent academic work beyond the baccalaureate degree.
-A minimum of 45 credits is required beyond the baccalaureate degree.
-[Note: The total number, above the minimum, will vary by degree program.]
+A minimum of 45 credits is required beyond the baccalaureate degree, but the total number, above the minimum, will vary by degree program.
 The conditions and conferral of the award are governed by the faculty and ratified by the Oregon State Board of Higher Education.

 Minor (graduate): A graduate minor is an academic area that clearly supports the major.
 Master's program minors must include a minimum of 15 quarter credits of graduate course work; doctoral minors require a minimum of 18 credits.
 On a master's or doctoral program, a minor may be: